RidvanCalik/Twitter-Bas-c-RE-Desing-/README.md

-# SocialMedia like a twitter clone but this better than :)
+# Twitter clone with Vue but this better than :)

 This template should help get you started developing with Vue 3 in Vite.